-To help fight the opioids catastrophe that has devastated communities across America, Mark represents large and small counties, cities, Native American tribes, and health benefit providers in litigation that seeks to make our communities safer.
-In connection with the firm's court-appointed leadership role in the national opioids litigation, Mark has been selected to serve on the team preparing for the historic first trials in the litigation.
-Mark has also been interviewed by various national media outlets regarding the fight to keep our families and communities safe from the opioids catastrophe.
+To help fight the opioids catastrophe that has devastated communities across America, Mark represents states, large and small counties, cities, Native American tribes, and health benefit providers in litigation that seeks to make our communities safer.
+In addition to serving on the firm's court-appointed leadership team in the national opioids litigation, Mark recently served as trial counsel in the national bellwether trial on behalf of the City of San Francisco, which resulted in a successful verdict for his client.

-Mark has been appointed to leadership roles in numerous complex civil proceedings, including: Co-Lead MDL Counsel in In re Whirlpool Front Loading Washer Products Liability Litigation, MDL 2001 (N.D.
-Ohio); Plaintiffs Steering Committee, Federal/State Litigation Liaison, in In re New England Compounding Pharmacy, Inc. Products Liability Litigation (fungal meningitis/infections), MDL 2419 (D. Mass); Plaintiffs Steering Committee and Co-Chair Plaintiffs Expert Committee in In re Navistar Diesel Engine Product Liability Litigation, MDL No. 2223 (N.D.
+(E.D.
+MI); Plaintiffs Steering Committee, Federal/State Litigation Liaison, in In re New England Compounding Pharmacy, Inc. Products Liability Litigation (fungal meningitis/infections), MDL 2419 (D. Mass); Plaintiffs Steering Committee and Co-Chair Plaintiffs Expert Committee in In re Navistar Diesel Engine Product Liability Litigation, MDL No. 2223 (N.D.
 Ill); and Plaintiffs Steering Committee in In re Ford Switch Fire Litigation, Texas state MDL, Travis County, Texas, Cause No. D-1-GN-08-000901.
 He also represents clients in many centralized litigations across the country.

-Mark has been named among The Best Lawyers in America, “Mid-South Super Lawyers,” “Nashville’s Best Lawyers,” and Nashville Business Journal's “œBest of the Bar.”
-Mark has been included in The Best Lawyers in America via peer vote nationwide in the fields of “Mass Tort Litigation/Class Actions-Plaintiffs,” from 2012 through 2017.
-Mark was named in the Nashville Business Journal's “œBest of the Bar” from 2015-2017 and to the “Top 100: 2015 Tennessee Super Lawyers,” a distinction for attorneys with the highest evaluations statewide.
-Mark was named an American Bar Foundation Fellow in 2016.
-The organization is dedicated to advancing justice through rigorous research on the law and membership is limited to 1% of attorneys in each state.
-Also in 2016, 2017, and again in 2018, Mark was listed as one of Nashville Post's lawyers “œIn Charge.”
+Named “œLawyer of the Year for Product Liability Litigation” by Best Lawyers for 2021, Mark has repeatedly been recognized by The Best Lawyers in America, “œMid-South Super Lawyers,” “œNashville's Best Lawyers,” Benchmark Litigation, the Tennessean, and the Nashville Business Journal's “œBest of the Bar.”
+Mark has been included in The Best Lawyers in America via peer vote nationwide in the fields of “œMass Tort Litigation/Class Actions-Plaintiffs” from 2012 through 2022.
+Mark was named in the Nashville Business Journal's “œBest of the Bar” from 2015-2022, to the “œTop 100 Tennessee Superlawyers” for 2015-2021, and to the “œTop 50 Nashville Superlawyers” for 2015-2021, distinctions for attorneys with the highest evaluations region-wide and statewide.
+Mark was selected by Lawdragon as one of the “œLawdragon 500 Leading Plaintiff Consumer Lawyers in America” for 2019 through 2022.
+Mark was named an American Bar Foundation Fellow in 2016; the organization is dedicated to advancing justice through rigorous research on the law and membership is limited to 1% of attorneys in each state.
+Also from 2016″“2022, Mark has been listed as one of Nashville Post's lawyers “œIn Charge.”